qemulator/easydiscordjs/README.md

 ## Configuration

-EasyDiscordJS uses a comprehensive configuration system that puts you in complete control:
+EasyDiscordJS provides a solid foundation with extensive customization options:

-### Core Settings
+### Template Structure
-- Bot token and basic information
-- Command prefix and owner permissions
+- Organized command handlers and event listeners
+- Modular feature system for easy extension
+- Comprehensive configuration management
-- Logging and error handling preferences
+- Built-in logging and error handling

-### Feature Modules
+### Customization Options
-- Enable or disable specific functionality
+- Enable or disable specific features through configuration
+- Modify existing commands or create new ones
-- Customize command responses and behavior
+- Customize bot responses and behavior
-- Set up automated features and triggers

-### Permissions
-- Role-based command restrictions
-- Channel-specific feature controls
-- User and server-level customizations
+- Add new modules and integrations

 Refer to `config.example.json` for all available configuration options with detailed comments.